Kiuwan logo

 SAST vs. SCA: What’s the Difference?

 Many different types of security tests are available to developer teams.
-However, some can only work in specific environments, and others might only work once the application is running.
+However, some can only work in specific environments, and others might only work once the application runs.
 That’s precisely why SAST and SCA are so important for protecting your application from malicious actors.

 Let’s compare SAST vs. SCA directly, including where each test is used and why both are essential to protecting your products.